 When it comes to playing, dogs have their own language.
 Sniffs, tail wags, barks, and body positions are all part of a complex system of canine communication.
 Understanding these signals will allow you to better comprehend your dog’s intentions and responses.

-Sujet a lire : What’s the Best Flooring Material for a Home with Multiple Large Dogs?
+A voir aussi : What’s the Best Flooring Material for a Home with Multiple Large Dogs?

 Now that you understand your dog’s behavior better, let’s delve into how you can train them to play safely with smaller dogs.